|United Nations Human Settlements Programme|

 Demonstrates integrity by modelling the UN values and ethical standards.
 Promotes the vision, mission, and strategic goals of UN-Habitat.
 Displays cultural, gender, religion, nationality and age sensitivity and adaptability.

-An advanced level university degree in development studies, public administration, land governance, business administration and international relations or other related social sciences is a requirement.
-A first level university degree in combination with additional four years of relevant experience may be accepted in lieu of the advanced university degree.
+An advanced level university degree in development studies, public administration, urban management, local governance, business administration and international relations or other related social sciences is a requirement.
+A first level university degree in combination with additional five years of relevant experience may be accepted in lieu of the advanced university degree.

-Proven work experience of at least three years with public sector entities as well as experiences in project management, moderation and representation and report writing and monitoring and evaluation is a requirement.
-Substantive experience in community mobilization, (local) governance, local economic development, solid waste management is an added advantage
+Proven work experience of at least three years with international organizations, public/private sector entities as well as experiences in project management, local governance, representation, report writing and monitoring and evaluation is a requirement.
+Substantive experience in local governance, automated systems for financial management, geo-spatial data, urban and district development planning and capacity development is an added advantage

 Working experience with an INGO or UN is an asset.